olgirard/opengfx430/doc/md/display_config.md

 ## 1. Introduction

 This section describes the display configuration registers.
-These registers allow to configure the width, height and size of the screen as well as the refresh address generation.
+These registers allow to configure the width, height and size of the screen as well as the order pixels are read during a screen refresh.

 <a name="2_registers"></a>
 ## 2. Registers